with a Dog

 This guide will give you lots of practical advice to make moving home with a dog easier for you, your family and your favourite canine friend.
 It’s not just about dogs moving house either, it’s about getting them to their new home safely, settling in and what happens afterwards.

 So we’ll be showing you how to familiarise your dog with your new home and reduce the risk of it escaping and going back to your old house too.
-The guide below is also available as a handy download you can save for later or print out.

 Moving dogs isn’t rocket science, but it can add to the stress of moving home if you don’t plan ahead and prepare your dog for what to him or her might be unexpected if not scary.
 Dogs are territorial and come moving day will probably still be as attached to their home as you once were, but by following a few simple steps you can make the move more enjoyable.